 Once elusive and known to only a few American home cooks, tahini has become a staple ingredient.
 It's no longer limited to making creamy hummus or baba ganoush.

 Healthier.
-By making your own tahini, you have complete quality control.
-You have the power to eliminate added oil, salt, or preservatives that might be hiding in that jar stashed in the back of the cupboard.
+Making your own tahini gives you complete quality control.
+You can eliminate added oil, salt, or preservatives that might be hiding in that jar stashed in the back of the cupboard.

 Tastier.
-Fresh tahini made from toasted, hulled sesame seeds has a bold, nutty flavor.
+Fresh tahini from toasted, hulled sesame seeds has a bold, nutty flavor.

 Economy.
 High-quality tahini without added oil (if you can find it at the grocery store) is expensive.